Search

 Susan Fennema:

 Sure, absolutely.
-Beyond The Chaos has been around for about four years.
+Beyond the Chaos has been around for about four years.
 I have always in my history, worked for small business owners as their kind of right-hand girl, the person that takes care of making everything happen while those small business owners can dream and create.
 And that has been a passion of mine.
 I’ve always worked for small businesses.
 And when I got ready to move on from my very last job, I’m like, “Why am I looking for another job?”
 Let’s go and do it to them, right?
 Do it with a lot of other small business owners and spread the wealth.
 So with 30 years of experience in project management and operations, it helps me to have that experience to help those small business owners deal with a lot of these challenges.

 Dan Evans: